fobgochod/git-commit-message-format/SUPPORT.md

 * [Commit PR][gh:pulls]
 * [Rate this plugin on JetBrains Marketplace][jb:homepage]
 * Share the plugin with your friends/colleagues
-* If you love this plugin, please consider donating.
-It will inspire me to continue development on the project:

 ## Donate via OpenCollective